vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 Java 12 brought a whole lot of improvements to the traditional switch as [Java Enhancement Proposal 325: Switch Expressions (Preview)](http://openjdk.java.net/jeps/325).
 It solves most of the issues of the traditional switch and is prerequisite of [pattern matching](https://openjdk.java.net/jeps/305), which is to be provided in the future.

 ### Preview Feature
-Enhanced switch functionality is, however, currently only available as a [preview feature](http://openjdk.java.net/jeps/12) in Java 12.
-As of Java 13, it will be available as a regular feature.
+Enhanced switch functionality is, however, currently only available as a [preview feature](https://openjdk.java.net/projects/jdk/13/).

 What does it mean?